TRISTAN-ORF/transcript_transformer/README.md

 <div align="center">
 <h1>transcript_transformer</h1>

+Deep learning utility functions for processing and annotating transcript genome data.

 [![PyPi Version](https://img.shields.io/pypi/v/transcript-transformer.svg)](https://pypi.python.org/pypi/transcript-transformer/)
 [![GitHub license](https://img.shields.io/github/license/jdcla/transcript_transformer)](https://github.com/jdcla/transcript_transformer/blob/main/LICENSE.md)
 [![GitHub issues](https://img.shields.io/github/issues/jdcla/transcript_transformer)](https://github.com/jdcla/transcript_transformer/issues)
 [![GitHub stars](https://img.shields.io/github/stars/jdcla/transcript_transformer)](https://github.com/jdcla/transcript_transformer/stargazers)
 </div>

-Deep learning utility functions for processing and annotating transcript genome data.

-`transcript_transformer`  is constructed in concordance with the creation of the [TIS Transformer](https://www.biorxiv.org/content/10.1101/2021.11.18.468957v1) and Riboformer (to be released) studies.
-While some degree of modularity was incorporated in the design of `transcript_transformer`, it is not the main aim of the package. `transcript_transformer` makes use of the [Performer](https://arxiv.org/abs/2009.14794) architecture to allow for the annotations and processing of transcripts at single nucleotide resolution.
-The package makes use of the `hdf5` format for data loading and `pytorch-lightning` as a high-level interface for training and evaluation for deep learning models.
-Applying a custom bucketsampler, training times have been optimized.
+`transcript_transformer`  is constructed in concordance with the creation of TIS Transformer, ([paper](https://www.biorxiv.org/content/10.1101/2021.11.18.468957v1), [repository](https://github.com/jdcla/TIS_transformer)) and Riboformer (to be released). `transcript_transformer` makes use of the [Performer](https://arxiv.org/abs/2009.14794) architecture to allow for the annotations and processing of transcripts at single nucleotide resolution.
+The package makes use of `h5py` for data loading and `pytorch-lightning` as a high-level interface for training and evaluation for deep learning models. `transcript_transformer` is designed to allow a high degree of modularity, but has not been tested for every combination of arguments, and can therefore return errors.

 ## Installation
 `pytorch` needs to be separately [installed by the user](https://pytorch.org/get-started/locally/).